BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 * Change controller:
     * The IESG <iesg@ietf.org>

-## Appendix: Why CBOR?
+# Appendix: Why CBOR?

-The Concise Binary Object Representation, or CBOR, was chosen as the foundational data structure for Gordian specifications such as Envelope and URs for a variety of reasons.
+The Concise Binary Object Representation, or CBOR, was chosen as the foundational data structure envelopes for a variety of reasons.
 These include:

 1. **IETF Standardization.** CBOR is a mature open international IETF standard {{-CBOR}}.
-2. **IANA Registration.** CBOR is further standardized by the registration of common data types through IANA {{IANA-CBOR-TAGS}}.
+2. **IANA Registration.** CBOR is further standardized by the registration of common data type tags through IANA {{IANA-CBOR-TAGS}}.
 3. **Fully Extensible.** Beyond that, CBOR is entirely extensible with any data types desired, such as our own listing of UR tags {{BC-UR-TAGS}}.
-4. **Self-describing Descriptions.** Data is self-describing, so there are no requirements for pre-defined schemas nor more complex descriptions such as those found in ASN.1.
+4. **Self-describing Descriptions.** CBOR-encoded data is self-describing, so there are no requirements for pre-defined schemas nor more complex descriptions such as those found in ASN.1 {{ASN-1}}.
 5. **Constraint Friendly.** CBOR is built to be frugal with CPU and memory, so it works well in constrained environments such as on cryptographic silicon chips.
 6. **Unambiguous Encoding.** Our use of Deterministic CBOR, combined with our own specification rules, such as the sorting of Envelopes by hash, results in a singular, unambiguous encoding.
 7. **Multiple Implementations.** Implementation are available in a variety of languages {{CBOR-IMPLS}}.